-In this module you will carry out an independent project, following the development of a Project Proposal in your earlier Research Methods or Critical Inquiry module.
-Further to carrying out your study, you will also gain insight into dissemination of your findings within a research or practice context.
+In this module you will carry out an independent project.
+This module will provide you with the opportunity to plan, undertake and report on an independent, original project which is relevant to your future area of practice.
+You will also gain insight into dissemination of your findings within a research or practice context.

 Aims and Objectives